In the guide

 Any person required to keep a veterinary medicines administration record must retain that record for a period of five years following the administration or other disposal of the product.

-Animals can only be sent to slaughter after the withdrawal period of the veterinary medicinal product administered has ended.
+Animals can only be sent to slaughter after the end of the withdrawal period of the veterinary medicinal product that has been administered.

 If a veterinary surgeon administers a veterinary medicinal product to a food-producing animal, they must either enter the information below in the keeper's records or give it to the keeper in writing (in which case the keeper must enter the details required in their records):